waterjugs/SYN-AUTO-SEEDING-SCRIPT/README.md

 IF YOU WANT YOUR COMPUTER TO WAKE UP FROM SLEEP <br>

--The task is already setup to do wake up from sleep but you must be logged into your computer with the account running the bot when you put it to sleep. <br>
+-The task is already setup to wake up your computer from sleep, but you must be logged into your computer with your user account running the bot when you put it to sleep. <br>
 -There is unfortunately no way to make the task login after a restart.
 This is a security decision made by Microsoft.<br>
 -If you computer is not waking from sleep after you are logged in and put it to sleep make sure the Windows settings below are set. <br>
 -You need to go to "Control Panel" then "Hardware and Sound" then "Power Options" then "Edit Power Plan". <br>